housecurve/housecurve.github.io/TUNING.md

 The choice of Reference Curve is subject to individual taste.
 Typically, listeners prefer it when low frequencies are louder than high frequencies.
 A  downward slope of 1 dB/octave is quite common.
 Ultimately, your ears will tell you what one is best.

 Custom curves can be created with a text editor and [imported](/MANUAL.md#reference-curve) into HouseCurve.
 See [curve file format](/HOWTO.md#curve-file-format) for more information.
-The curves provided by HouseCurve can be used as a starting point for your custom curve:
+The curves provided by HouseCurve are a great starting point for making your own:

 * [House A](/curves/House%20A.txt)
 * [House B](/curves/House%20B.txt)